The Complicated Realities of Connecticut and the Civil War

 Opposition Calls for Peace

 When the war finally began in April 1861, Democrats immediately opposed it.
 A white “peace” flag appeared in Ridgefield, where two men were shot while attempting to tear it down.
 Other peace flags were put up in Avon, New Milford, New Preston, Windsor, and West Hartford.
-Upon hearing such reports, Thomas Seymour, then serving in the General Assembly, announced that there existed “a growing sentiment among the people for a peaceful settlement — and honorable peace.”
+Upon hearing such reports, Thomas Seymour, then serving in the General Assembly, announced that there existed “a growing sentiment among the people for a peaceful settlement—and honorable peace.”
 He insisted that the South could not be forced back into the Union and was quoted in The Hartford Weekly Times saying, “There seems to be a radical mistake on the part of many people.
 They appear to think the South can be conquered.”

 13-inch seacoast mortars of Federal Battery No. 4 with officers of 1st Connecticut Heavy Artillery

 Although the raising of peace flags and violent opposition in the streets declined over the course of the war, the animosity and struggle for political control continued.
 Most significant was the 1863 gubernatorial election, which once again placed Governor Buckingham against Seymour.
 Had Buckingham lost this pivotal election, his defeat could have ended Connecticut’s support for the Lincoln administration and the Union.
 The focal point of the contest became the opinions of soldiers at the front.
 The Courant and The Hartford Times published dozens of soldiers’ letters and regimental resolutions advocating either Buckingham or Seymour for governor.
-It was the most concentrated, sustained political effort of the war.
+It was one of the most concentrated, sustained political effort of the war.

 A soldier from the 27th Regiment wrote, in a letter published in The Courant, “I hope, in all favor, that our friends will not allow Tom Seymour to be elected Governor of Connecticut.
 Don’t do it!
 For mercy’s sake, don’t let him be Governor.”
 A soldier from the 22nd shot back, “Almost to a man, rank and file, heartily endorse the nomination of Gov. Seymour, and daily wish and pray that he may be elected.”
 Ultimately, Buckingham won the election by just 2,634 votes, almost precisely the number of Union soldiers furloughed to return home and cast ballots.
 Democrats charged fraud, and the uneasy dispute over the war continued well through its end.